 Hemp’s Historical Significance in the States

+The US used to be at the forefront of Hemp processing.
 George Washington himself was a fan of the plant and pressured the people around him to cultivate the practical plant.

 President Washington was also known for growing the plant himself.
-It is believed that George Washington not only bred the plant for the fibres, but even sampled some of his strains in an attempt to find a solution to his toothache.
+It is believed that George Washington not only bred the plant for the fibers but even sampled some of his strains in an attempt to find a solution to his toothache.